ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @onResolved

-The `@PluginManager.onResolved` decorated method is called when all dependencies of the plugin are resolved and the plugin is ready to be started.
+The [@onResolved](https://api.acmecse.net/acme.helpers.PluginManager.html#onResolved){target="_new"} decorated method is called when all dependencies of the plugin are resolved and the plugin is ready to be started.
 This can be used to perform any necessary setup that depends on the availability of the plugin's dependencies.

-The decorated method receives a list of `Dependency` objects as an argument, which represent the resolved and unresolved dependencies of the plugin or class.
-Each `Dependency` object contains information about the dependency, including its name, the instance name, and whether it is required and was resolved.
+The decorated method receives a list of [Dependency](https://api.acmecse.net/acme.helpers.PluginManager.Dependency.html){target="_new"} objects as an argument, which represent the resolved and unresolved dependencies of the plugin or class.
+Each [Dependency](https://api.acmecse.net/acme.helpers.PluginManager.Dependency.html){target="_new"} object contains information about the dependency, including its name, the instance name, and whether it is required and was resolved.

-The signature of the `@PluginManager.onResolved` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Resolved Decorator"
 @PluginManager.onResolved